manojsatna31/vscode-plugins/README.md

     ?
 Bundle the source code with webpack?
 Yes
     ?
 Which package manager to use? npm
     ```
-4. This will create a new folder named py-ts-demo.
+4. This will create a new folder named hybrid-demo.
 Open this folder in VS Code:
     ```bash
     cd hybrid-demo
     code .